rotki/docs/usage-guides/customization.md

 > Specify if there is a tax-free holding period for crypto assets.

-#### Asset Movements Fees

-> Specify if deposit/withdrawal fees should count as expenses in profit/loss reports.

 #### Calculate Past Cost Basis

 > Enable or disable calculating cost basis from all past events, even before the report period.